samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 }
 ```

 The `.tsx` extension indicates that the file contains TypeScript and JSX code.
-Actually these are the languages used by Stencil to define the component.
+Actually, these are the languages used by Stencil to define the component.
 A Stencil component is a TypeScript class, `MyRatingComponent` in the example, that implements a `render()` method.
 This class is decorated by the `@Component` decorator, previously imported from the `stencil/core` module.
-This decorator allows to define some meta-data about the component itself.
-In particular we defined the tag name that will be associated with the component.
-This means that you will use the `<my-rating></my-rating>` element to put this component inside a HTML page.
+This decorator allows you to define some meta-data about the component itself.
+In particular, we defined the tag name that will be associated with the component.
+This means that you will use the `<my-rating></my-rating>` element to put this component inside an HTML page.
 We also defined the CSS file containing styling settings for the component via the `styleUrl` property.
 The last property, `shadow`, isolates the internal component DOM and styles so that it is shielded by name conflicts and accidental collisions.
 This feature should be granted by the [Web Component's Shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom).
 Anyway, if the browser doesn't support it, a polyfill will be used.

 The `render()` method describes the component's appearance by using JSX expressions.
-In our example the component's markup consists of a sequence of six span HTML elements: three of them contain the HTML entity for the full star (`&#x2605;`) and the other three contain the code for the empty star (`&#x2606;`).
+In our example the component's markup consists of a sequence of six-span HTML elements: three of them contain the HTML entity for the full star (`&#x2605;`) and the other three contain the code for the empty star (`&#x2606;`).

 ## Manually Testing a Stencil Component